 Paid subscribers gain access to his video tutorials, podcasts and other resources all geared toward a general principle of trading without stress or emotion.
 ClayTrader.com boasts a pretty large community of like-minded traders, including chat rooms and forums.
 Clay sends subscribers a weekly newsletter, and holds free webinars – like “How to Kill Your Stress, Fear and Frustration as a Trader.”
-All these free webinars are used as a platform to up-sell people to various courses and memberships.
-Right now he has about 10 different courses, all targeted towards new traders, teaching a wide range of topics including Forex, options trading and penny stocks.
+Similarly to Cameron Fous, his free webinars are used as a platform to up-sell people to various courses and memberships.
+Right now he has about ten different courses, all targeted towards new traders, teaching a wide range of topics including Forex, options trading and penny stocks.
 His educational business is booming at the moment and his net worth is estimated to be $2 million.
 Why bother day trading stocks while you can make a fortune through selling expensive courses online.

 Products & Services

 Let’s start with the free stuff.
 Without needing to pay anything, you get access to his Youtube video tutorials (focusing on the basics) that are featured on his blog.
 You get a list of resources that Clay recommends, like stock chart providers, the best stock brokers, stock scanners, books – the usual list of resources that every “guru” offers to their subscribers.
 Users can also buy individual, structured courses with a series of videos that train you a wide range of topics.
 These one-time purchases run between $59 and $397.